 Unlike most central banks the Federal Reserve operates under an explicit dual mandate and pursues a monetary policy of “flexible inflation targeting“.
 This means it seeks to bring both inflation and economic operating rates (particularly the unemployment rate) towards mandated levels over the medium term.
 Moreover, the Fed has considerable flexibility regarding the time horizon for meeting its economic objectives.

 Prior to the great financial crisis U.S. monetary policy set a target for the federal funds rate (an overnight interbank borrowing rate) and conducted small open market operations to keep rates close to the target.
-Since reaching the zero lower bound for this rate the Federal Reserve’s main tools have been non-conventional: large-scale asset purchases, duration extension operations, and interest rate forward guidance.
+After reaching the zero lower bound for this rate the Federal Reserve’s main tools became non-conventional: large-scale asset purchases, duration extension operations, and interest rate forward guidance.

 - Forward guidance means commitments to maintain accommodative conventional and unconventional policies for some time or until specific economic conditions would be met.
 In particular, the Fed has set fairly specific necessary economic conditions for the fed funds rate to increase from its near-zero level (see below).